pagadesantosh/all_about_front_end/html_css_dom_js_node_react_redux/react/05_How to Avoid Excessive Re-rendering of React Components.md

 ---

 #### 2. Pay attention to the nesting of elements and their types
+- **Avoid deep nesting of components** and be mindful of the types of elements used to prevent unnecessary re-renders.

 #### 3. Selectors and Redux

 - Every time the dispatch of a action occurs modifying the state of the Redux Store, the corresponding useSelector will be called.
 - It is essential to understand that if the useSelector returns an object or an array.
 (If the references differ then re-render will be performed)

+- **Immutable patterns** or libraries like `Reselect` can help in returning memoized selectors to avoid redundant computations and re-renders.

 ##### Wrong way